dwyl/image-classifier/README.md

 #### 1.4 Serving the `Whisper` model

-We add an extra check on the models to shutdown the app in case of a problem with the models.
+Now that we are adding several models, we will run an extra check on the models to shutdown the app in case of a problem with the models as it makes no sense to continue.

 We now add the model `Whisper` in the `lib/app/application.ex`